AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Review and iteration

-Users review the agent's outputs, adjust results where needed, and validate the assessment before proceeding.
+This is where the agent passes the baton to the user for them to review the outputs, adjust results where needed, and validate the assessment before proceeding.
 For criteria marked as Not Met or Inconclusive, the agent generates a follow-up questionnaire to request additional information from the vendor.
 Once responses are received, the agent re-runs the assessment and highlights any changes, allowing users to iteratively refine the evaluation.

 Review and iteration — users validate results and can trigger re-assessment after additional vendor responses